The holy spirit is the power of God

 1v35-“the holy spirit..the power of the Highest”.
 Cp the same descrip-

-tion of “holy spirit” as “power” -Acts 1v5-8 and 10v38- cp Luke 24v49.
+tion of “holy spirit” as “power” - Acts 1v5-8 and 10v38-cp Luke 24v49.

 So "holy spirit" is the medium through which God reveals Himself.

-Therefore, although it may sometimes be spoken of as speaking or do-
+Although spirit power may sometimes be spoken of as speaking or do-

 ing something, it is but the means employed.
 This becomes plain when